centaur54dev/ConnDuino_EEPROM/README.md

 Arrays
 ------
-The **writeByteArray** method writes a byte array to eeprom and returns the number of written bytes.
-It is quite useful for writing monochrome bitmap images that are converted to byte arrays (using the LCDAssistant software for instance).
+The **writeByteArray** and **writeByteArrayPROGMEM** methods write a byte array to eeprom and return the number of written bytes.
+The writeByteArrayPROGMEM accepts an array declared with the PROGMEM directive (stored in flash memory).
+These methods are quite useful for writing monochrome bitmaps (readily converted to byte arrays using the LCDAssistant software for instance).
 ```
 #define ARRLEN 8
 uint8_t arr[ARRLEN] = {1,2,4,8,16,32,64,128};